TarikGul/cryptographic-algorithms/README.md

 This is a place for me to jump between different Programming languages and write interpretations of different cryptographic algorithms.

+This repo is need of a giant overhaul and organization.
+I also want to write a CLI in Rust for this as well.

 Recently added:

 C - LOKI91
 C - DES

 Up Next:

+Javascript ChaCha20

 Ruby - Blowfish